📌 Overview

 Ruby on Rails Horizontal Sharding was partially built out and could have been a viable solution, but ultimately was not chosen.

-With about half of the months gone of 2025, the expected further traffic increase for Christmas 2025 was approaching.
+With about half of 2025 gone, preparedness for the Christmas 2025 holiday peak was looming and daunting.
 An additional significant constraint on planning was, what could be built on the small team, in time before Christmas?
 We wanted to leave time for load testing to validate changes.

 The clock was ticking!